 This page contains forward looking statements & alternative performance measures.
+All CCEP performance measures related to our mid term annual objectives.
 Please see the bottom of this page for further details.

 A diverse & growing category

 The non-alcoholic ready to drink category is big (€100bn), well positioned & expected to grow at a 2-3% CAGR (€30bn) over the next 10 years.

 Investing for future growth

 We are the market leader (c.28% share) & continue to build scale (~1.2m outlets, ~1m coolers, 6,000 strong salesforce).

 We are more aligned than ever before with The Coca-Cola Company.

 Driving profitable growth

 Mid-term annual objectives including low single digit revenue growth & mid single digit operating profit growth.

 Solid, flexible balance sheet